Provider Setup Guide

 Register for a Steam Web API Key

 Go to steamcommunity.com/dev/apikey .
 Sign in, enter a domain name, and click Register.
+The domain is just a label — Steam doesn't verify it, so your studio's domain works fine.

 Copy your API Key